saitamasahil/Pixel-Launcher-Extended/README.md

 **Pixel Launcher Extended** is a Magisk module by **TeamFiles** with many cool features compared to original Pixel Launcher by Google.

 ### Features
-- Extra themed icon packs support.
-Total of 6 icon packs for your favourite apps and games **(BETA)**.
+- Extra themed icons.
+Total of 1250+ icons.
 > **This feature is currently in beta due to Android 13 restrictions**
 > Android 13 prefers themed icons made by apps, it looks through the apps first, only then it looks for themed icons overlay (which we use).
 > TeamFiles icons are very closed to stock themed icons, so we recommend using them.